-Step 2: Determine the largest subnet.
+Step 2: Determine the largest subnet needed.

-What is the subnet description (e.g. BR1 G0/1 LAN or BR1-HQ WAN link)?
-How many IP addresses are required in the largest subnet?
-What subnet mask can support that many host addresses?
-How many total host addresses can that subnet mask support?
-Can you subnet the 172.16.128.0/17 network address to support this subnet?
+Subnet description (e.g. BR1 G0/1 LAN or BR1-HQ WAN link) How many IP addresses are needed in the largest subnet?
+What is the smallest subnet that supports that many addresses?
+How many host addresses does that subnet support?
+Can the 172.16.128.0/17 network be subnetted to support this subnet?
 What are the two network addresses that would result from this subnetting?

-Step 3: Determine the second largest subnet.
+Step 3: Determine the second largest subnet needed.